 Ovulation Test Strip Instructions

-When to Begin Testing?
+When to Begin Testing for ovulation?

 First, you must determine the length of your menstrual cycle.
 This is the number of days from the first day of your menstrual bleeding to the day before your next bleeding begins again.
 Please refer to the chart below to determine when you should start testing.